DataBiosphere/bard/README.md

   This will also generate a swagger.json file at docs/swagger.json.
 The swagger UI can be viewed by going to the root of the server (e.g. https://terra-bard-dev.appspot.com/docs)

+## Bard Client
+Bard jakarta-based Client Library for compatibility with Java clients running Spring Boot 3.

+## Publish a new version
+To publish a new version of this client library:

+1. run `yarn publish-client`

+## Build a local JAR for development

+1. run `yarn generate-client`
+1. Navigate to the `client-resttemplate` directory
+2. Run `./gradlew assemble`
+3. Find the generated JAR file in `./build/libs`
+4. Replace the dependency in your other project with the newly generated JAR